No items found.

 What are the benefits of having a copper coil fitted?

 The copper coil is a highly effective form of contraception, with a success rate of over 99%.
-It is a good option for those who prefer not to use hormonal methods and can be used while breastfeeding.
+It is a good option for those who prefer not to use hormonal methods.
 It also provides long-term contraception and can remain in place for five to ten years, depending on the type.

 How much does it cost to get a coil fitted at Newson Clinic?